Flor Contemplacion: Fate of Contemplacion's family

-On 20 October 2005, three of Contemplacion's sons, Sandrex and twins Jun-Jun and Joel, were arrested for drug trafficking after a buy-bust sting operation by the San Pablo City police, where an undercover officer bought ₱3,000 worth of methamphetamine from the brothers.
+On 20 October 2005, three of Contemplacion's sons, Sandrex and twins Jun-Jun and Joel, were arrested for drug trafficking after a buy-bust sting operation by San Pablo police, where an undercover officer bought ₱3,000 worth of methamphetamine from the brothers.
 On 9 March 2011, all three were sentenced to life in prison and also fined ₱500,000 each for violation of the Comprehensive Dangerous Drugs Act of 2002.
 In August 2008, Contemplacion's widower Efren and his new partner were arrested in a similar anti-drug operation by the same police force.

-On 6 April 2013, Contemplacion's other son, Romulo, was arrested in San Pablo City in connection with the murder of councilman Roland Acbang in Barangay San Crispin, and the attempted murder of Rardine Mercado in Barangay Francisco.
+On 6 April 2013, Contemplacion's other son, Romulo, was arrested in San Pablo in connection with the murder of councilman Roland Acbang in Barangay San Crispin, and the attempted murder of Rardine Mercado in Barangay Francisco.
 A police raid on the Barangay San Diego house that Romulo and three other men were hiding in recovered firearms and hand grenades believed to be linked to the attacks.
 All four suspects were later charged with illegal possession of firearms and explosives, with murder charges also expected to be filed against them after police had finished their forensic evidence investigations.

 As of 2023, Contemplacion's only daughter Russel was living in Manila, where she was employed by the Engineering Department of the Congress of the Philippines.